suse-edge/edge-image-builder/docs/building-images.md

 * `eib-config-iso.yaml`, `eib-config-raw.yaml` - All image definition files should be in the root of the image configuration directory.
 Multiple definition files may be included in a single configuration directory, with the specific definition file specified as a CLI argument as described above.
-* `images` - This directory must exist and contains the base images from which EIB will build customized images.
+* `base-images` - This directory must exist and contains the base images from which EIB will build customized images.
   There are no restrictions on the naming.
 The image definition file will specify which image in this directory to use for a particular build.